-The goal of this symposium is to bring together global public health actors, advocates, and researchers on breast cancer prevention, to discuss the impact of environmental factors such as foods, stress, exercise on the genome.
-The symposium will take us on a journey across disciplines to study different levels of gene –environment interactions.
-Concretely, we will explore the epigenetic mechanisms of gene expression control, health policy and practices, socioeconomic and cultural contexts in which these environmental factors come into play.
+The goal of this symposium is to bring together global public health actors, advocates, clinicians and researchers on breast cancer prevention to discuss the impact of environmental factors such as foods, stress, pollutants and exercise on the genome.
+The symposium will take us on a journey across disciplines for interactions at the interface of biology, medicine, behavior and environmental policies.
+Concretely, we will explore the impact of new knowledge in the genome on prevention interventions and the need for biomarkers, health and food policy and practices, and socioeconomic and cultural contexts in which environmental factors come into play.

 Breast cancer prevention is a global public health challenge that requires: Utilization of the diversity of diet: environment and epigenomic pool globally; A multidisciplinary approach: biology, epidemiology, medicine, nutrition, social sciences and communication, education, and public policy; Contributions from scientists, clinicians, and advocates; Sustained international effort in research and action.

 Abstract submission: Click here to submit an abstract

 Registration: Visit www.conf.purdue.edu/IBCPS16 to complete your registration for the symposium.

 Chair: Graciela Sabini, MD, Ministry of Health, Montevideo, Uruguay

 Speaker: Françoise Clavel, PhD, Institut National de la Santé et de la Recherche Médicale, Institut Gustave Roussy, France.

 Speaker: Sundus Shalabi, MD, Al-Maqassed Hospital, Jerusalem, Palestine